 Was it a good idea?
 I must say that is was as I got to test it out much sooner than I’d hoped I’d need to…

-Obviously I’ve just explained that for a reason…whilst updating automatically one night, Windows Update must have encountered some kind of error during installing the updates as I came back to the computer the next morning to find that it had wiped my Windows logon/user account, taking it back to a clean install state which meant I lost all my user files.
+Obviously, I’ve just explained that for a reason…whilst updating automatically one night, Windows Update must have encountered some kind of error during installing the updates as I came back to the computer the next morning to find that it had wiped my Windows login/user account, taking it back to a clean install state which meant I lost all my user files.

-Luckily my working files and email are all cloud based, so I could still get on with working, but it did mean that I lost all my personal photos and music collection – things that I’m constantly adding to, much had changed since the last manual backup to an external hard drive.
+Luckily my working files and email are all cloud-based, so I could still get on with work, but it did mean that I lost all my personal photos and music collection – things that I’m constantly adding to, much had changed since the last manual backup to an external hard drive.

-Obviously your data is also securely encrypted to 128-bit Blowfish standards (the highest commercial encryption available) before being sent over the Internet to their servers for storage, so there’s no worries on that point either.
+Obviously, your data is also securely encrypted to 128-bit Blowfish standards (the highest commercial encryption available) before being sent over the Internet to their servers for storage, so there are no worries on that point either.

 If you want a simple, secure, reliable solution for backing up your precious computer data, you should definitely take a look at Carbonite 4 (with new and improved features) and there’s even a 15-day free trial to test it out first.

 It’s quite simply an install and forget backup system which provides you with a complete backup when you find you need it!